THIS IS US.

 Publications & speaking engagements

-• How long will the tobacco industry be in the business of selling cigarettes?A System Dynamics Model for a smoke-free future, Presentation at the annual meeting of the German Association for System Dynamics in Dessau-Roßlau, September 2017
+• How long will the tobacco industry continue to sell cigarettes? – A System Dynamics Model for a smoke-free future, presentation at the annual conference of the German Society for System Dynamics in Dessau-Roßlau, September 2017

 • The role of IP in a smoke-free future, IP Conference in Batumi (Georgia), July 2017